Thank you to the Z. Smith Reynolds Foundation and the American Bar Endowment for their support of Driver’s License Restoration efforts.

 Under North Carolina law, a person who fails to appear in court to resolve a traffic ticket or fails to pay traffic or criminal court debt is subjected to an indefinite suspension of his or her driver’s license, regardless of whether it is the person’s first ticket or first time failing to resolve a ticket.

 The inability to pay traffic court fines and fees can have dire consequences for drivers and their families.
 This is particularly true for North Carolinians who are already economically vulnerable and those who live in rural areas without reliable public transportation.
+For more information about how Driver’s License Restoration efforts are needed, view When Debt Takes the Wheel here.

 Strategy for Relief:

-The Pro Bono Resource Center was awarded a grant from the Z. Smith Reynolds Foundation to build on these efforts and to create and coordinate a statewide network of driver’s license restoration mass relief debt remittance.
+Since 2017, the Pro Bono Resource Center has partnered with the North Carolina Justice Center on the Driver’s License Restoration Project.
+Originally, the Pro Bono Resource Center was awarded a grant from the Z. Smith Reynolds Foundation to build on these efforts and to create and coordinate a statewide network of driver’s license restoration mass relief debt remittance.
+The Pro Bono Resource Center now receives additional funding for the Driver’s License Restoration Project from a variety of grant funders, including NCIOLTA and the North Carolina Bar Foundation Endowment, and many law firm partners.

-As part of the Driver’s License Restoration Project, advocates coordinate with district attorney partners to motion the court to remit traffic court costs and fees for people with long-term license suspensions stemming from low-level traffic offenses.
-The Pro Bono Resource Center also coordinates volunteer attorneys to draft license restoration advice letters for people who have requested help through ncfairchance.org.
+As part of the Driver’s License Restoration Project, the Pro Bono Resource Center coordinates with district attorney partners to motion the court to remit traffic court costs and fees for people with long-term license suspensions stemming from low-level traffic offenses.

 Get Help: